Steven Gao

-Steven Shichang Gao (高式昌; born 1972) is a British Chinese electrical engineer.
-He is a Professor of Electronic Engineering.
+Steven Shichang Gao (also called "Steven Gao"; 高式昌) is a Professor of Electronic Engineering.
 His research mainly includes antennas, MIMO, intelligent antennas and phased arrays for mobile and satellite communications, navigation and sensing.

 He obtained a Doctorate degree at Shanghai University in 1999.
 He completed Post-Doctoral research at the National University of Singapore and subsequently moved to the United Kingdom in 2001 to work as a Research Fellow at the University of Birmingham.
 The following year, he began teaching at Northumbria University as a Senior Lecturer and was promoted to a Reader in 2006.
 In 2007, he moved to Surrey Space Center at the University of Surrey, and from 2013 to 2022, worked at the University of Kent as a Professor and Chair of RF and Microwave Engineering.
 Since Sep 2022, he joined the Chinese University of Hong Kong, Hong Kong, as a Professor and the Director of Center for intelligent Electromagnetic Systems.
 Since 2023, Prof. Gao serves as the Editor-in-Chief of the journal IEEE Antennas and Wireless Propagation Letters.

 Prof Gao is a Fellow of the Institute of Electrical and Electronics Engineers, the Royal Aeronautical Society, and the Institution of Engineering and Technology.